96-LB/CustomPortRifts/README.md

 - **Burger NecroDancer**: Replace all instances of cloaked NecroDancer with his costume from Magic Ham.

 ### Track Overrides
 Track overrides provide a way to replace the portraits for a specific level.
 To create a track override, create a folder in `CustomPortRifts/Tracks` with name equal to the ID of the track you would like to change the portraits for.
 Within it, add a `Counterpart` folder to replace the right character, and/or a `Hero` folder to replace the left character.
-Inside those folder, you can use the usual format for creating a custom portrait.
+Inside those folders, you can use the usual format for creating a custom portrait.

 A sample folder might look like the following:
 ```